Audit Committee Charter

 The Committee shall have the resources and authority appropriate to discharge its responsibilities, including the authority to engage and compensate independent auditors for special audits, reviews and other procedures and to retain and compensate counsel and other experts or consultants, and to provide for its members to take advantage of opportunities for further education regarding the performance of their duties.

-The Committee shall conduct and review with the Board an annual performance evaluation of the Committee, which shall compare the performance of the Committee with the requirements of this charter, set forth the goals and objectives of the Committee for the upcoming year, and recommend to the Board any improvements in the Committee’s charter deemed necessary or desirable by the Committee.
+The Committee shall conduct and review with the Board an annual performance evaluation of the Committee, which shall compare the performance of the Committee with the requirements of this Charter, and set forth the goals and objectives of the Committee for the upcoming year.
+The Committee shall review this charter annually, and recommend to the Board any improvements in the Charter deemed necessary or desirable by the Committee.
 The performance evaluation shall be conducted in such manner as the Committee deems appropriate.
 The report to the Board may take the form of an oral report by the chairperson of the Committee or any other member of the Committee.

 - Financial Expert